MechMadHog/mechmadhog.com/_posts/2025-12-10-26_Sandbag_Routine.md

 - hits every major muscle group
 - improves posture and gait
-- builds “stone strength” instead of gym strength
+- builds stone strength instead of gym strength
 - reduces joint issues
 - increases mobility
 - burns calories without ruining recovery
-- makes you **solid**, which changes how people treat you
+- makes you solid, which changes how people treat you

-This is a physique built from **effort**, not aesthetics.
+This is a physique built from effort, not aesthetics.
-A look that you *earn* instead of *pose*.
+A look that you earn instead of pose.
 A body that feels like it belongs to you.

 This is the foundation.

 Stronger.
 Thicker.
 Harder.
-A warrior monk build: functional, durable, unapologetically solid.
+A warrior monk build.
+Functional, durable, unapologetically solid.